oroinc/documentation/user_guide/system_entities_leads.rst

 Create Leads from the UI
 ^^^^^^^^^^^^^^^^^^^^^^^^

-- Click :guilabel:`Create Lead` button.
+- Click :guilabel:`Create Lead` button

 - The *"Create Lead"* form will appear: